eugeneolsen/UspsAddressAPI/readme.md

 ## WinForms MVP
 There are a number of examples of MVP for Windows Forms (aka WinForms) of varying complexity on the web.
 WinForms is an aging but not obsolete technology:
-Microsoft is adding WinForms support to .NET Core 3.0.
+Microsoft is including WinForms support in .NET 6.
 There is a place for WinForms in new development for leading-edge technologies.

 The primary goals of the Model-View-Presenter pattern are:
 1. Separation of the user interface from business logic from data.